 Make a credit card payment

 Freelancers sometimes accept credit card payments via mobile apps for their services.
-Apps like the PayPal gateway handle these payments, but they are rarely the cheapest option available.
-When you send business payments to China, for example, the contractor may also be charged withdrawal fees just for transferring payments into their own bank accounts.
+Apps like the PayPal gateway handle these online payments, but they are rarely the cheapest option available.
+When merchants send business payments to China, for example, the contractor may be also charged withdrawal fees just for transferring payments into their own bank accounts.

 Pay with a freelance provider